port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/javascript.md

 # JavaScript

-In this example you are going to create `package` blueprint that ingests all third party dependencies and libraries in your package.json file using a combination of REST API and Webhook.
+In this example you are going to create a `package` blueprint that ingests all third party dependencies and libraries in your `package.json` file using a combination of Port's [API](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/) and [webhook functionality](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/webhook/).
 You will then relate this blueprint to a `service` blueprint, allowing you to map all the packages used by a service.

-Finally, you will add some script to transform your package file into a format required by the webhook.
+To ingest the packages to Port, a script that sends information about packages according to the webhook configuration is used.

 ## Prerequisites